Storax balsam: Uses

 Storax has a balsamic, floral/lilac, and leathery smell.
 It and its derivatives (resinoid, essential oil, absolute) are used as flavors and fragrances, as well as in pharmaceuticals (Friar's Balsam).
 American storax resin (Liquidambar styraciflua), when used as a gum, is meant to work as a breath freshener and clean teeth.

 History

 Mnesimachus, Aristotle, Theophrastus (Historia Plantarum), Herodotus, and Strabo mention the storax tree and its balsam.
 In ancient Greece, storax also denoted the spike at the lower end of a spearshaft.

+Multiple rites call for storax in the Graeco-Egyptian Greek Magical Papyri.

 Pliny (Historia Naturalis 12.98, 15.26; 24.24) notes the use of storax as a perfume, while Scribonius Largus drank wine flavored with storax.
 Ciris mentions storax as a fragrant hair dye.
 Dioscorides (De materia medica 1.79) reports its use as incense, similar to frankincense, having expectorant and soothing properties.
 Al-Masudi listed storax gum (mayʿa) as a spice in his book Murūdj al-dhahab (Meadows of Gold), published in the 10th century and Chao Ju-Kuan, a trade commissioner in Fukien province, said in the 13th century that liquid storax gum had come from the Arabs.